Sharon’s Study Success

 With working full time, Sharon found part-time study the best option for her.

-“It was convenient and I could choose when and where I did my study,” she explains, adding that the support and encouragement she gained from the Open Polytechnic’s Learning Centre was invaluable in helping her to continue with her study when she needed help on top of the teaching support provided by lecturers.
+“It was convenient and I could choose when and where I did my study,” she explains, adding that the support and encouragement she gained from the Open Polytechnic’s Library and Learning Centre was invaluable in helping her to continue with her study when she needed help on top of the teaching support provided by lecturers.

 “I have a disabled right hand and was always nervous when writing exams.
 I suppose it was a mental block, but I would get so nervous.
 Just having an extra 30 minutes took some of the pressure off.
 It was something so simple, that made such a big difference, I could think more clearly.”